Meet IP & Nema High Standard

 Custom Outdoor Telecom Enclosure Manufacturer in China

-- KDM outdoor telecom enclosure protects your telecommunications equipment outdoors and will be able to properly withstand against outdoor elements such as temperature, extremes, dust ingress, ice, shock hazards, and UV damage.
+KDM outdoor telecom enclosure protects your telecommunications equipment outdoors and will be able to properly withstand outdoor elements such as temperature, extremes, dust ingress, ice, shock hazards, and UV damage.

-- Other dynamic factors include moisture, condensation, chemicals, and corrosive gases that can affect sensitive component within.
+Other dynamic factors include moisture, condensation, chemicals, and corrosive gases that can affect sensitive components within.

-- For that reason, our enclosures can be deployed in harshest outdoor environments both rural or residential.
+For that reason, our enclosures can be deployed in the harshest outdoor environments both rural or residential.

 4000W high performance laser cutting machine, +/- 0.05mm accuracy.
 No burr, no scratching.